Commerce Exam > Commerce Notes > Economics Class 12 > Chapter Notes - Government Budget and the Economy

 • Regional Equality

-Govt encourages setting up of production units in the economically backward regions by providing tax holidays and other benefits so that regional equality can be achieved.
+Govt encourages the setting up of production units in economically backward regions by providing tax holidays and other benefits so that regional equality can be achieved.

-• Operation of public sector
+• Operation of the public sector

 Components of Government Budget – Economy